tidal-code/wave.docs/docs/detailed-documentation/click-methods.md

 ```

 **click()**:
-Involves a normal selenium click.
+Involves a normal click.
 It handles stale element exception and element intercepted
 exceptions.

 **doubleClick()**: